willvincent/laravel-workfront/README.md

 ```
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated , and it's DONE!!!

+*This module is still way far from being perfect, it's not ready for production.
+However You can use it in your project.
+And anytime you think it's not good and want to improve it, a pull request is more than welcome.*

 ## Usage

 Add Lines in your Controller:<br>